British Car Brands

 This is a separate category of automobile brands presented on the world market.
 They are owned by companies registered in the UK, although recently, they have been bought up by foreign automakers.
 British brands are Bentley, Rolls-Royce, Landrover, Jaguar, Aston Martin, and many others (but some of them already have foreign owners).

-As a result, the UK car industry was far behind and by 2008 was only 12th in international sales.
-Since the 1990s, the vast majority of British car brands have been bought by foreign companies.
-For example, Rolls-Royce is owned by BMW, Bentley by Volkswagen, Land Rover, and Jaguar by Tata.
-Foreigners also own the rights to inactive brands.
+As a result, the UK car industry was far behind and was only 12th in international sales by 2008.
+Since the 1990s, most British car brands have been bought by foreign companies.
+For example, Rolls-Royce is owned by BMW, Bentley by Volkswagen, Land Rover by Tata, and Jaguar by Tata.
+Foreigners also have the right to inactive brands.

 Ultra-luxury Car Brands

 Ultra-luxury cars are in high demand in the cooler latitudes of the UK as they give a feeling of warmth, comfort, and confidence.
 And who, if not the prim English, would want to combine technology with luxury?
-After all, in this, they have succeeded.
+After all, they succeeded in this.
 Take, for example, the famous Bentley and Rolls-Royce – this is perfection itself, encased in metal armor.
 A real exclusive!

 Bentley